Wealth Management Philosophy

 Our Investment Committee

 Our Investment Committee of five includes three of Towerpoint Wealth’s own, Joseph Eschleman, Nathan Billigmeier, and Steve Pitchford.
-The Committee also includes two outstanding outside professionals, Kevin Cooper and Joe Dursi.
+The Committee also includes two outstanding outside professionals, Kevin Cooper and Nick Gerace.
 We believe including outside professionals in our Investment Committee is crucial to finding the right balance for our committee and its ongoing mission to create optimal target portfolios that are consistent with our six core investing principles of our wealth management philosophy.

 What steps does the Investment Committee take to accomplish this mission?